 * Get Plenty of Sleep.
 Not getting enough sleep can have a negative impact on brain health.

 * Manage Stress.
-Participating in yoga, spending time with friends, or doing other stress-relieving activities can preserve your ability to remember and learn.
+Participating in yoga, spending time with friends, or doing other stress-relieving activities can

 * Prevent Brain Injury.
-Wearing protective head gear and seat belts can you avoid head injury, wch has been associated with an increased risk of dementia.
+Wearing protective head gear and seat belts can

 * Control Other Health Conditions.
-Maintaining a healthy weight, exercising, eating a well-balanced and nutritious diet, and controlling stress can reduce your risk of diseases that affect your brain, including diabetes, heart disease, gh blood pressure and hypertension.
+Maintaining a healthy weight, exercising, eating a well-balanced and nutritious diet, and controlling stress can

 * Avoid Unhealthy Habits.
 Smoking, heavy drinking and use of recreational drugs can increase the risk of dementia and cognitive decline.